danieleascione/krusta/README.md

 ---

-*This README outlines the initial vision and architecture for Krust.
+*This README outlines the initial vision and architecture for Krusta.
 As the project evolves, this document will be updated to reflect the latest design and implementation details.*